Zedge Introduces 'NFTs Made Ea - GuruFocus.com

 "I'm thrilled to be working with Zedge to distribute my art," said Micha Klein.
 "Their approach makes the NFTs offered on their platform accessible to fans who might have been priced out of auctions on other sites, and I love the idea of democratizing access to my creations."

-Klein's new and unique Genesis Animated Crypto Pill NFT will drop on Monday August 8, 2022.
-It will be available exclusively for purchase in Zedge Premium, with more drops to follow.
+Klein's new and unique Genesis Animated Crypto Pill NFT is available now, exclusively for purchase, in Zedge Premium with more drops to follow.

 Tim Quirk, Zedge's SVP of Product commented, "‘NFTs Made Easy' is a valuable utility crafted for the masses, that takes the complexity out of creating, selling and buying NFTs while enabling easily verifiable provenance and limited editions through a simple, eco-friendly, cryptocurrency-free experience.
 As our offering matures, we see further opportunities to grow and support our artists with new capabilities while attracting buyers by evolving into a complete NFT ecosystem.
 Over the next several quarters, our roadmap includes introducing additional forms of content, audio support for video wallpaper NFTs, auctions and drop dates."